 Designing Roads That Guide Drivers To Choose Safer Speeds

 This report describes an investigation into whether or not physical characteristics of the roadway and the roadside environment are associated with actual vehicle running speeds, and how actual vehicle running speeds are associated with the occurrence and severity of motor vehicle crashes in conjunction with other roadway and roadside characteristics.
 Actual vehicle running speeds were observed at about 300 locations in urban, suburban and rural areas across Connecticut, at locations without horizontal curves or traffic control devices.
-Only vehicles traveling through the section unimpeded either by leading or turning vehicles were counted in order to get true free flow traffic speeds.
+Only vehicles traveling through the section unimpeded either by leading or turning vehicles were observed in order to get true free flow traffic speeds.
 Roadway and roadside characteristics were observed, and statistical prediction models were estimated to learn more about how free flow vehicle speed, roadway and roadside characteristics and crash incidence and severity are related.
 The factors associated with higher average running speeds are wide shoulders, large building setbacks and a residential location.